 Hear from Kirsty Thomas from Tom Pigeon about the power of effective sales in our COMPASS: Routes to Market Workshop, 30 April 2019.
 Kirsty will discuss the journey of Tom Pigeon and the varied routes to market that have allowed the business and her personal practice to grow and develop.

-The Scotland: Craft & Design pavilion returns 21 - 24 September at the London Design Fair.
-Following the success of last years showcase, the pavilion champions the innovative spirit, exceptional craftsmanship and world-class reputation of Scottish craft.
+The Scotland: Craft & Design pavilion took place on 21 - 24 September 2017 at the London Design Fair.
+Following the success of the previous year's showcase, the pavilion champions the innovative spirit, exceptional craftsmanship and world-class reputation of Scottish craft.

 Tom Pigeon is among the 17 Scottish-based designers to be featured in the 4-day industry event at the Old Truman Brewery.
 A creative studio founded by Pete and Kirsty Thomas, Tom Pigeon is based on the east coast of Scotland and their creative work is sold around the world.
 Created using a range of different materials and craft techniques, Tom Pigeon will be presenting their Balance collection at the Scotland: Craft & Design pavilion, a series of objects that look at the tension and balance between simple geometric forms.
 We’ve caught up with Kirsty herself to give you an insight into the creativity, design processes and dedication that goes on behind the scenes at Tom Pigeon.

 Hi, Kirsty!
 Tell us a little bit about yourself. . .

 Hi, I’m Kirsty Thomas and I run the design studio Tom Pigeon.
 We make jewellery, prints, homewares and stationery.
 I am creative director, designer, general all-round business person and occasional tea maker.